 Role and responsibilities

-You will work with NPI’s executive director and fellow staff to plan events for NPI.
-Each year, NPI holds three signature seasonal events: our Spring Fundraising Gala (next scheduled for April 26th, 2019), our Summer Anniversary Picnic (next scheduled for August 24th, 2019), and our Winter Holiday Party.
+You will work with NPI’s executive director and fellow staff to plan events for NPI, including NPI’s three signature seasonal events: our Spring Fundraising Gala (next scheduled for April 10th, 2021), our Summer Anniversary Picnic, FallFest, and our Winter Holiday Party.
+All of our 2021 events are likely to be in a virtual-only format.

 Example tasks associated with planning these events include: